MrMypurse/CART315/assignments/Prototype1/ReadMe.md

 - What is your first impression of the game?

+- Is there any confusion regarding how to control the game?

 - Does the game atmosphere convey a sense of horror/mystery?

 - Does the game mechanic of “switching perspective to find clues” work?
 If not, what can be changed/improved?

+* The player is supposed to pick up the ball to end the prototype but the pickup is not currently working

 ## Thank you for playing!